XianYuFish001/ExtendedAE-Plus/readme.md

             - When disabled, uses AE2WT's block picking logic _(i.e., unmodified; no pick block functionality if AE2WT is not installed)_.
         - Needs Uploading Core:
             - When enabled, patterns can only be uploaded to an Assembly Matrix that has an Uploading Core installed.
+    - Most of the remaining changes are technical or minor fixes and are not listed here.